PereViader/ManualDi/README.md

 ```

 Using default is not mandatory in any way, but it is a way to speed up development because the source generator will update bindings as the type is changed.

+## Unity3d

+When using the container in the Unity3d game engine the library provides specialized extensions

+Section under construction, for now see the code https://github.com/PereViader/ManualDi/tree/main/ManualDi.Unity3d/Assets/ManualDi.Unity3d/Runtime